Tell HMRC about your credit and debit card transactions

 HMRC uses its legal powers to obtain details of debit and credit card transactions from the companies that process those transactions.
 HMRC is using this, and other data it holds to identify those businesses who have failed to declare all or part of this income.

 If you owe tax on your income you must tell HMRC about any unpaid tax now.
 You’ll then have 90 days to calculate and pay what you owe.
 This guide explains how you can do that.

 You don’t need a letter from HMRC to take part.
 You can still take part as long as your circumstances are covered by the bullets above.

 Disclosures outside of the programme

-You can still make a disclosure and put your tax affairs in order, even if you are not within the scope of the Card Transaction Programme.
+You can still make a disclosure and put your tax affairs in order, even if you’re not within the scope of the Card Transaction Programme.
 You may be eligible under another campaign.
 To find out whether you fall within any other campaign you need to check HMRC campaigns.

-If your disclosure cannot be made under a current open campaign, the terms offered here will not be available.
-However, if you make a full and voluntary disclosure of all unpaid liabilities in these circumstances you can usually expect a lower penalty than HMRC would otherwise seek if HMRC had raised an enquiry or compliance check without the disclosure.
+If your disclosure can’t be made under a current open campaign, the terms offered here will not be available.
+However, if you make a full and voluntary disclosure of all unpaid liabilities in these circumstances, you can usually expect a lower penalty than HMRC would otherwise seek if they had raised an enquiry or compliance check without the disclosure.

-For all other disclosures use our disclosure service.
-If you need any further help, you can telephone the voluntary disclosure helpline on 0300 123 1078.
+For all other disclosures use the disclosure service.
+If you need any further help, you can telephone the voluntary disclosure helpline on Telephone: 0300 123 1078.
 This helpline is for when you don’t fall within the scope of an ongoing campaign but wish to make a voluntary disclosure.